larkinwc/ts-mcp-to-skill-converter/README.md

 │ Claude                              │
 │ - Loads metadata only               │
 │ - Full docs when needed             │
-│ - Calls executor for tools          │
+│ - Calls executor binary for tools   │
 └─────────────────────────────────────┘
 ```